halflemonpie/FriedRiceKingdom_Backend/search.md

    http://localhost:8080/projects/name/h
    ```

-   it will show you all the projects that has "h" insid
+   it will show you all the projects that has "h" inside

-5. Now lets move to the fontend part.
+5. Now lets move to the frontend part.
 Again, setup the component and tag

    ```js
    <NameFilterBar handleNameFilter={handleNameFilter}/>